UCEAP Israel

 Fulbright Israel

-Preference will be given to applicants who hold a degree in English literature, TEFL/linguistics, American studies, or education.
-Fulbright Israel awards are granted on the basis of academic excellence, the leadership promise of the applicant, and their potential of the proposed visit to both advance knowledge and enhance mutual understanding between the peoples of the United States and Israel.
+Fulbright Israel awards are granted on the basis of innovation, academic excellence, the leadership promise of the applicant, and their potential to both advance knowledge and enhance mutual understanding between the peoples of the United States and Israel.

 Tel Aviv University International